 XML-RPC is a fairly useless feature for WordPress (remote publishing anyone?)
 The one thing it is good at is attracting DDoS attacks on your site.
 This plugin disables xmlrpc.php by adding code to your .htaccess file.
 One of my clients has a high-traffic site which was attacked about once a month.
 This stopped it.
 Note that disabling this will prevent the Jetpack Publicize module and probably other modules from working.

-Puts put an “under construction” or other message as your front page while you’re working on your site.
+Puts put an “under construction”, “coming soon” or any message you want as your front page while you’re working on your site.
 Log in to bypass it.
-Can also have a countdown timer – cool!
-Works with Multisite!

 - Rename wp-login.php: Prevent brute-force login attacks